-- Since 2001, the Maryland Model for School Readiness (MMSR) Kindergarten Assessment results indicate the existence of an achievement gap between preschool children with disabilities who are "fully ready" for school as compared to their same-aged typically developing peers. - In SFY 2010 children receiving preschool special education services did not improve at the same rate as their typically-developing peers.
-Data demonstrates an 18 point difference in 2001/2002 which widens to a 29 point difference in 2009/2010.
+- Since 2001, the Maryland Model for School Readiness (MMSR) Kindergarten Assessment results indicate the existence of an achievement gap between preschool children with disabilities who are "fully ready" for school as compared to their same-aged typically developing peers. - In FY2011 children receiving preschool special education services improved at a rate greater than their typically-developing peers.
+However, the data demonstrates an 18 point difference in 2001/2002 which widens to a 27 point difference in 2010/2011.
+Most recent 2011/2012 data show a slightly less 26 point difference.

-A second factor considered in the decision included the results of a statewide early intervention family survey.
+A second factor considered in the decision to implement the Extended Option included the results of a statewide early intervention family survey.
 The results revealed: 87% of families report that early intervention services helped their family know their rights; 83% of families report that early intervention services helped their family effectively communicate their child's needs; 92% of families report that early intervention services supported their family to help their child develop and learn.

 Another factor considered was the location of services provided to three year olds receiving special education services.
-The annual special education census report for the 2009-2010 school year indicated that only 33% of three year-old children served under an IEP received special education in regular early childhood settings with their typical peers.
+The annual special education census report for the 2009-2010 school year indicated that only 33% of three year-old children served through an IEP received special education in regular early childhood settings with their typical peers.